rsm-13/green-prism/DESIGN.md

 - On the backend, I decided to use FastAPI instead of Flask (which I initially proposed) and created the core folder structure (api, data, ml, services) along with placeholder routes for analyzing disclosure text and returning sample bond data.
 Choosing between Flask and FastAPI took some consideration, but I ultimately switched to FastAPI to get better typing, built-in validation, and automatic docs for the API.
 - I ran into difficulty identifying consistent, well-structured green bond datasets that include both disclosure-style text and quantitative impact metrics, which is crucial for training the models.
 As a result, I also created a simple rule-based transparency/impact scoring service that accepts text input and returns a transparency score, an impact prediction stub, and basic “greenwashing risk” categories as an additional mode of computation of transparency and impact score.
 This way, the user can decide whether they want to use the predicition model or not, and given the extreme lack of available data, at the moment, the ML prediction will have a very skewed prediction.
 It had also been necessary to simplify the first version of the models to rule-based placeholders so that I could get the end-to-end pipeline working before I committing to heavier NLP and real regression/classification training.
 - On the frontend side, I scaffolded a React app that can call these endpoints, display a list of sample bonds from a CSV, and show the placeholder scores and explanations for a selected bond or pasted disclosure text as a proof of concept (more on this in the "future work section").
+- For information about ML embedding and training model design decisions, see the above section on "ML integration, artifacts, and fallbacks."
-- using `joblib`-serialized artifacts allows model portability without requiring full retraining or complex model registries for a prototype.
+- Additionally, I decided that using `joblib`-serialized artifacts would be good as it allows model portability without requiring full retraining or complex model registries for a prototype.

 ## future work